paritytech/research/docs/Polkadot/protocols/BEEFY.md

 ## Key takeaways

-Decentralised Bridges enable a wide range of applications, including asset swaps and chain migrations.
-As such, their security is essential to guarantee service growth.
+Decentralised bridges enable a wide range of applications, including asset swaps and chain migrations.
+As such, their security is essential to ensure sustainable growth.
 By adopting Random Sampling BEEFY, cross-chain communication becomes more secure and efficient than ever.
 At the same time, it pushes the boundaries of what’s possible with trustless bridges.

-One key advantage of Random sampling BEEFY is its ability to reduce operational costs without compromising bridge security.
+One key advantage of Random Sampling BEEFY is its ability to reduce operational costs without compromising bridge security.
 This is a technology that reflects the Web3 Foundation’s strong commitment to secure, decentralised systems, perfectly aligning with our motto: **“Less Trust, More Truth”**.

-Random sampling BEEFY fuels Snowbridge, which will become a cornerstone of Web3 infrastructure.
+Random Sampling BEEFY fuels Snowbridge, which will become a cornerstone of Web3 infrastructure.
 Its trustless architecture ensures secure and decentralised asset transfers, reducing reliance on centralised bridges and enhancing the resilience of the multi-chain landscape.
 With growing interest in interoperable DeFi, NFTs, and AI-powered applications, Polkadot is ready to support the next wave of innovation across the ecosystem.

 **For more information or if you have any questions, please contact** [Bhargav Nagaraja Bhatt](/team_members/Bhargav.md)